test6r/JSCoding/README.md

 ## JSCoding
-Learn to code javascript with programs.
+Learn to code python with programs.